ashutoshmjain/gita/src/how.md

 />
 <script src="https://embed.twentyuno.net/js/app.js"></script>

-You can pay as many `Satoshies` as you want.
-If you don't have a lightening wallet I highly recommend installing one.
+To send Sats with above widget, you will need a "lighning wallet" .
 I normally use [Alby](https://getalby.com) on as a Firefox or Chrome extension.
-On mobile phones I have used [Wallet of Satoshi](https://www.walletofsatoshi.com) - there are many more.
+On mobile phones, the choices are endless.
+Depending upon your jurisdiction - a simple "lightning wallet" search in your app store, would show you all the options.

-Please feel free to leave a message with your tips.
-I would definitely respond back with a lightning message.
+You can leave a small note with lightning payments though all transactions are practically private.
+Which means I can't know who sent the money unless you leave a clue in the message.

 ## notes and other stuff: